redox-os/book/src/example.md

 ## Setup

 In order to build and run this example in a Redox environment, you'll need to be set up to compile the OS from source.
-The process for getting a program included in a local Redox build is laid out in [Including Programs](./including-programs.md).
+The process for getting a program included in a local Redox build is laid out in the [Including Programs in Redox](./including-programs.md) page.
 Pause here and follow the `helloworld` example in that guide if you want to get this example running.

 This example assumes that `vec` was used as the name of the crate instead of `helloworld`.
-The crate should therefore be located at `cookbook/recipes/vec/source`.
+The crate should therefore be located at `cookbook/recipes/vec/source`

 Modify the `Cargo.toml` for the `vec` crate so that it looks something like
 this: